Skip to main content

 Yumi Shiojima

-Japanese Language Program Study Abroad Adviser; Professor of Instruction
+Japanese Language Program Study Abroad Adviser; Charles Deering McCormick Distinguished Professor of Instruction

 M.S.Ed., University of Pennsylvania

-Yumi Shiojima received her M.S.Ed. from the University of Pennsylvania.
-She has extensive experience in classroom teaching, instructional coordination, and curriculum development, both in the U.S. and Japan, including at Rhodes College, the Japanese School at Middlebury College, the Summer Intensive Program at the Japan Center for Michigan Universities in Hikone City, and the University of Missouri’s Language, Culture, and Performing Arts (Ningyō Jōruri) Program in Iida City.
+Yumi Shiojima brings extensive experience in classroom teaching, instructional coordination, and curriculum development in both the U.S. and Japan.
+Her teaching background includes positions at Rhodes College, the Japanese School at Middlebury College, the Summer Intensive Program at the Japan Center for Michigan Universities in Hikone City, and the University of Missouri’s Language, Culture, and Performing Arts (Ningyō Jōruri) Program in Iida City.

-Shiojima serves as a Fellow at the International Studies Residential College.
-She was honored with the 2019-2020 T. William Heyck Award for her exemplary contributions as a fellow to the residential college program.
+Shiojima serves as a Faculty Fellow at the International Studies Residential College.
+In 2020, she received the T. William Heyck Award for her outstanding contributions as a fellow to the residential college program.